 One of the most indulgent and warm spices out there is cinnamon.

-Here’s the deal: ground cinnamon, whether opened or unopened, stays fresh within a year of the best-by date.
+Here’s the deal: ground cinnamon stays fresh within a year of the best-by date, whether opened or unopened.
 Cinnamon sticks, on the other hand, can last for 3-4 years.

 How To Tell If Cinnamon Has Gone Bad

 Fortunately, cinnamon won’t go bad unless water or moisture gets to it.
-So if you see any mold, organic growth, wet spots, or big clumps, discard the spice.
+So, discard the spice if you see any mold, organic growth, wet spots, or big clumps.
 These are signs that water has contaminated your cinnamon.
 If it looks okay, then it’s safe to use.

 How To Store Cinnamon

 When storing ground cinnamon, keep it in a dark and cool area, away from sunlight and heat.
 The pantry or kitchen cabinet is a good spot.
-Make sure your cinnamon is sealed tightly when not in use to keep away any moisture that might spoil it.
+Ensure your cinnamon is sealed tightly when not in use to prevent any moisture that might spoil it.